-In the event of a fire, make sure everyone leaves immediately - call 999 and ask for the fire service.
+In the event of a fire in your home, make sure everyone leaves immediately - call 999 and ask for the Fire Service.

 Closing doors behind you as you leave the house will slow down the spread of flames and help protect both people and your belongings from fire.

 - Stay low to the floor where the air is cleaner and cooler

 - Shout to warn your family or anyone nearby – even outside